Get Your Social Media Inbox To Zero

 The Monitoring tab includes retweets, as well as tweets resulting from your searches.
 (More on that in a moment.)

 The Inbox tab includes comments on any of your posts, as well as posts to your page and private messages.
+Comments on Facebook Ads are also included.

 The Monitoring tab includes posts from other users that mentioned your page.